tamas-csanyi-cgi/bonnie/README.md

 # FAQ

 ###### Q: What SDK should I use for Bonnie?

 A: OpenJDK v.18 (non-licensed preferably).
-Intellij IDEA allows to manage different versions of JDKs for each project so this feature is recomended rather than installing java separately.
+Intellij IDEA allows to manage different versions of JDKs for each project so this feature is recommended rather than installing java separately.

 ###### Q: Do I need to Install Jenkins / Docker on my local machine?

 A: There's no need to install Jenkins nor Docker.
-In fact, it is not allowed to install Docker on the company machines due to lincensing.
+In fact, it is not allowed to install Docker on the company machines due to licensing.
 Docker and Jenkins are both installed on our remote server.

 ###### Q: What accounts can I use to test Bonnie's functions?

 A: You can find the account information in data.sql file. (hexagonal/h2-storage/src/main/resources/data.sql)

-###### Q: How can I contribute to the Bonnie repository on github?
+###### Q: How can I contribute to the Bonnie repository on Github?

-A: You have to be added on the colaborator list by the repository owner in order to create/merge  branches.
+A: You have to be added on the collaborator list by the repository owner in order to create/merge branches.

 ###### Q: Where can I get tasks for Bonnie to be implemented?

 A: There are tasks for Bonnie in the "Issues" section on Github.
 You can create/claim/update the issues once it's discussed and approved (usually on Bonnie standups).